Azure/ausgovcaf-cloudsoe/README.md

     Ensure the automation account is created in a region that is in accordance with the [supported mappings table](https://docs.microsoft.com/en-us/azure/automation/how-to/region-mappings#supported-mappings).

-- __Link your Workspace and Automation account__

-    add instructions here

 ### Prepare your inputs